Quadrant Capital Group LLC Reduces Stock Holdings in CBRE Group, Inc. (NYSE:CBRE)

 Quadrant Capital Group LLC lowered its position in CBRE Group, Inc. (NYSE:CBRE – Free Report) by 12.4% in the second quarter, according to its most recent Form 13F filing with the Securities and Exchange Commission.
 The firm owned 5,218 shares of the financial services provider’s stock after selling 737 shares during the quarter.
 Quadrant Capital Group LLC’s holdings in CBRE Group were worth $421,000 at the end of the most recent reporting period.

-Other hedge funds have also recently modified their holdings of the company.
-Cullen Frost Bankers Inc. grew its holdings in shares of CBRE Group by 213.6% in the first quarter.
-Cullen Frost Bankers Inc. now owns 552 shares of the financial services provider’s stock valued at $40,000 after purchasing an additional 376 shares during the period.
+A number of other hedge funds have also recently modified their holdings of CBRE.
+Cullen Frost Bankers Inc. boosted its stake in CBRE Group by 213.6% during the first quarter.
+Cullen Frost Bankers Inc. now owns 552 shares of the financial services provider’s stock worth $40,000 after buying an additional 376 shares during the period.
 CWM LLC boosted its stake in CBRE Group by 64.7% during the first quarter.
 CWM LLC now owns 8,493 shares of the financial services provider’s stock worth $618,000 after buying an additional 3,335 shares during the period.
-Raymond James & Associates lifted its position in shares of CBRE Group by 9.2% during the second quarter.
-Raymond James & Associates now owns 233,882 shares of the financial services provider’s stock worth $18,877,000 after purchasing an additional 19,766 shares in the last quarter.
-KBC Group NV lifted its position in shares of CBRE Group by 158.7% during the second quarter.
-KBC Group NV now owns 595,072 shares of the financial services provider’s stock worth $48,028,000 after purchasing an additional 365,033 shares in the last quarter.
+Raymond James & Associates boosted its stake in CBRE Group by 9.2% during the second quarter.
+Raymond James & Associates now owns 233,882 shares of the financial services provider’s stock worth $18,877,000 after buying an additional 19,766 shares during the period.
+KBC Group NV boosted its stake in CBRE Group by 158.7% during the second quarter.
+KBC Group NV now owns 595,072 shares of the financial services provider’s stock worth $48,028,000 after buying an additional 365,033 shares during the period.
 Finally, Zurcher Kantonalbank Zurich Cantonalbank lifted its position in shares of CBRE Group by 7.2% during the first quarter.
 Zurcher Kantonalbank Zurich Cantonalbank now owns 279,658 shares of the financial services provider’s stock worth $20,362,000 after purchasing an additional 18,874 shares in the last quarter.
 Hedge funds and other institutional investors own 96.71% of the company’s stock.

 Insider Transactions at CBRE Group